dfinity/portal/blog/features/composite-query.md

 And that’s it!

-The complete code can be found here: https://github.com/dfinity/examples/tree/master/rust/composite_query
+The complete code can be found [here](https://github.com/dfinity/examples/tree/master/rust/composite_query).

-An alternative implementation for Motoko can be found here: https://github.com/dfinity/examples/tree/master/motoko/composite_query
+An alternative implementation for Motoko can be found [here](https://github.com/dfinity/examples/tree/master/motoko/composite_query).

 ## Using composite queries
 To start, let's set up our development environment.
 Make sure you have [dfx](https://internetcomputer.org/docs/current/developer-docs/setup/install/) installed on your computer.
 You will need at least version 0.15.0 of dfx for composite query support.
 Open your terminal and follow these commands: